bxparks/AceCRC/README.md

 how they were implemented.
 I just knew that they calculated a checksum.
-I had been using the `crc32()` algorithm from the FastCRC library (https://github.com/FrankBoesing/FastCRC) but when I dug in a little deeper, I discovered that it was configurd to use "large tables" by default, which meant that the `crc32()` algorithm was pulling in a table of 1024 elements of 4 bytes each, for a total of 4kB.
+I had been using the `crc32()` algorithm from the FastCRC library (https://github.com/FrankBoesing/FastCRC) but when I dug in a little deeper, I discovered that it was configured to use "large tables" by default, which is why it is "fast".
+But that meant that the `crc32()` algorithm was pulling in a table of 1024 elements of 4 bytes each, for a total of 4kB.

-The `crc32()` function was being called in my `CrcEeprom` class (https://github.com/bxparks/AceUtils), which I had included in various applications running on an Arduino Nano or Sparkfun Pro Micro with only 32kB of flash.
+The `crc32()` function was being called from my `CrcEeprom` class (https://github.com/bxparks/AceUtils), which I had included in various applications running on an Arduino Nano or Sparkfun Pro Micro with only 32kB of flash.
 Due to my ignorance, I was using at least 1/8 of my flash memory budget